openhab/openhab-docs/_addons_ios/google-assistant/readme.md

 ![openHAB Google App](images/Screenshot_6.png)
 ![openHAB Google App](images/Screenshot_7.png)

-* You will now be able to see your previously tagged items and devices.
+* You will now be able to see your previously configured items and devices.
 Assign them to a room.
 Press Done.

 ![openHAB Google App](images/Screenshot_8.png)
 ![openHAB Google App](images/Screenshot_9.png)